isc-projects/kea/SECURITY.md

 version number are development releases, and become EOL as soon as the following stable release is published.

+Starting with the Kea 3.0 release, we are introducing LTS, a Long Time Support series.

 Limited past EOL support may be available to higher-tier customers.
 Please contact ISC sales, using this form: https://www.isc.org/contact/